-Introduction to Academic Leadership in Teaching and Learning (IAL) comprises a series of ten modules (a decamod) of professional development activities that are designed to help participants extend and enrich their repertoire of leadership capabilities.
+Introduction to Academic Leadership in Teaching and Learning (IAL) comprises a series of ten modules of professional development activities that are designed to help participants extend and enrich their repertoire of leadership capabilities.

 The IAL modules are open to ANU academic and professional staff who have, or would like to have, formal or informal leadership roles related to teaching and learning at ANU.

 - Heads of academic units;